4 Basic Requirements for a Medical Malpractice ClaimFebruary 18th, 2015

 In an attempt to prevent frivolous lawsuits, reminds readers that patients can only sue for specific damages caused by a doctor’s negligence.
 There are a variety of issues they or their families can potentially sue for, including loss of work, physical pain, emotional anguish, funeral costs and additional medical expenses.

 If you have suffered at the hands of a negligent doctor, contact a New Orleans medical malpractice attorney today.
-At the Bowling Law Firm, we have extensive trial experience that we can put to work for you.
+At the The Bowling Christiansen Law Firm, we have extensive trial experience that we can put to work for you.
 Call us today at (504) 586-5200 to schedule an initial consultation with a qualified attorney to discuss your case.